 If a biopsy finds breast cancer, it’s important to understand the factors related to your diagnosis.
 These factors help you and your health care provider make treatment decisions that are right for you.

 Tests are done on the tumor (and any lymph nodes removed during surgery).
 The results of these tests help determine your prognosis and guide your treatment.

-Some tests can be done on the small amount of tissue removed during a needle biopsy, while others need a larger amount of tissue removed during surgery.
+Some tests can be done on the small amount of tissue removed during a needle biopsy.
+Others need a larger amount from tissue removed during surgery.

 Learn more about staging.

 Triple Negative Breast Cancer

 The Role of Genetic, Genomic and Tumor Profiling Tests

 HER2 and Breast Cancer